Must-Read Tips to Appraise, Buy, and Sell Special Purpose Property

 Thinking Outside of the Building: What to Do Next

 Repeatedly with unique properties for sale, the best defense is a good offense.
 If you’re coming up short in finding similar real estate during the special purpose property appraisal, property owners should work with a commercial real estate firm to do the homework.
 Look aggressively for what you might consider “comps,” or comparisons.
 What are their favorite properties, and why?
 What makes them so similar – even if they may not appear so on the surface?
 It’s best to start close to the property in question.
-But if such examples do not exist in a given community, the property owner and the appraiser may have to look dozens of miles away.
+But if such examples do not exist in a given community, the property owner and the special use property appraiser may have to look dozens of miles away.
 In these scenarios, fifty miles is not out of the question, as is looking out of state.

 Time is a factor, too.
-While the majority of appraisers like to limit their property research to six months or less, often with a special purpose property, this restriction is meaningless.
+While the majority of commercial appraisers like to limit their property research to six months or less, often with a special purpose property, this restriction is meaningless.
 Simply going further back in the historical archive – property records and newspaper articles – will provide a rough analog of a similar property that the appraiser can use as an evaluation anchor point.

 Here are additional tips to consider when determining the value of your unique properties for sale: